Cam1loadg/Cam1loadg/README.md

 My undergraduate thesis project: a web platform where instructors run live diagnostic sessions, students answer a multiple-choice question bank designed to detect recurring conceptual misconceptions (not just wrong answers), and closing the room generates a pedagogical report — statistical and, optionally, AI-generated via the Anthropic API — on the errors detected.
 The bank covers 90 questions across 6 error categories, empirically validated against 1,000 posts from Harvard's CS50 forum and tested in real Intro to Programming classes at UTFSM.

 ### ShiftGuard — AI-Powered Nursing Shift Handoff Platform *(private repo)*
 🏆 1st place, Health & Wellness category, 33rd UTFSM Software Fair.
-As Product Owner, led a 5-person team building a mobile/web platform that automates nursing shift handoffs - continuous patient-data logging with AI-generated shift summaries - cutting documentation time by 30 minutes per shift.
-Validated directly with hospital nursing staff.
+As Product Owner, I interviewed hospital nursing staff directly to define requirements and led a 5-person team building a mobile/web platform that automates nursing shift handoffs — continuous patient-data logging with AI-generated shift summaries — cutting documentation time by 30 minutes per shift.
+Validated the prototype with the same nursing staff.
 Designed the UX in Figma and built the frontend in React/React Native.

 ---